 The situation soon became confrontational.
 In Beijing and Tsinghua Universities, giant wall posts kept emerging, most signed by overseas intellectuals, calling for overthrowing the Chinese government and restructuring the Chinese constitution according to Americans’ proposal.

-In the evening of June 2, I went to the square again and chatted with the students on hunger strike.
-Some of them were travelled to Beijing from the universities located in the other parts of China, many were amazingly naive but incredibly sincere about their course, and all were distributed leaflets by the “headquarters”.
+On the evening of June 2, I went to the square again and chatted with the students on hunger strike.
+Some of them traveled to Beijing from the universities located in other parts of China, many were amazingly naive but incredibly sincere about their course, and all were distributed leaflets by the “headquarters”.
 When asked what would be their next move, they simply replied that they would just follow the orders of the “student leaders”.
 But can you figure out what their “leaders” were doing at that time?
 I learned from a reliable source that they were having dinner at the Beijing Hotel with Journalists from the United States.
-That moment I felt so sorry for those hungry students sitting on the filthy square.
+At that moment I felt so sorry for those hungry students sitting on the filthy square.

 随着事态的发展, 北大, 清华, 人大校园里, 攻击党, 攻击社会主义制度的大字报不断出现, 接着就开始出现了笔者大都是海外学士们的反华大字报, 什么中国要改变现行的选举制度, 要打倒党中央的领导人, 中国应学美国的选举制度, 中国还处于封建制度下, 不建立民主制度中国没有希望等等, 甚至出现了打倒共产党的文章.